endlesspint8/endlesspint8.github.io/_posts/2017-05-12-beer-introductions-3.md

 ## Start Broad, Go Narrow

 Having created a dictionary of beer styles and respective parts of speech, filtering on nouns and adjectives to the exclusion of all other terms, I attempted several approaches to mixed success.
 There was bag of words, bigrams, and term frequency.
 The results were for the most part unsatisfying in the sense that no simple function/approach provided me with a quick and dirty solution.
 I am nothing if not lazy.
 I harnessed this laziness in an effort to come up with a creative solution.
-Ultimately I decided on a naïve approach.
+Ultimately I decided on a technically naïve approach colored with subject matter expertise (hi, mom!).

 The exercise turned into a two-pronged approach, one for the beer categories and the second for the underlying styles.
 Having identified the most common and relevant nouns and adjectives through a combination of algorithms and human sifting I then categorized the terms and grouped them according to the object they described.
 I settled on what is presented in the table below along the horizontal axis.
 Using this breakdown and grouping of descriptors should make it more manageable to search for a feature of choice.
 The table could've been extended to the 100+ beer styles but that would've been unwieldy, besides the flavor wheel had already firmly entrenched itself in my consciousness.